ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 This let's you inspect many of the values the script is going to use and to see the data being sent to the MQTT broker.

 ## (Optional) Controlling your RPi from Home Assistant

+**--- NOT YET OPERATIONAL, READYING FEATURE FOR RELEASE!
+Should be in v1.7.5 and later ---**

 This is a fork of the great RPi Reporter MQTT2HA Daemon.
 I have added as a new feature the possibility to add and execute commands in the monitored Raspberry Pis using MQTT.